-An Illinois Annual Report must be filed every year in order to keep the LLC in good standing and compliance if you own an LLC in the state of Illinois.
+An Illinois Annual Report must be filed every year to keep the LLC in good standing and compliance if you own an LLC in the state of Illinois.
 LLCs have the option of filing their Annual Report online or by mail.
 Filing online is more expensive, but it only takes one to two business days for the report to get processed.
 It is less expensive to file by mail, but the processing time can take from 10 to 20 business days.

 Illinois LLC Annual Report Filing Fee

-In the event the LLC is filing the Annual Report long before the due date, it's recommended to file by mail in order to save the $50 expediting fee.
+In the event the LLC is filing the Annual Report long before the due date, it's recommended to file by mail to save the $50 expediting fee.
 If the LLC is waiting until the last minute to file, it's highly recommended to file the report online for rapid processing.
 The fee for filing by mail is $250 and $300 for filing online.
-The extra $50 is added on automatically and considered a fee for expedited filing.
+The extra $50 is added automatically and considered a fee for expedited filing.